-Restoration Project along the Mid-Canada Radar Line
+Restoration Project of Five Sites along the Mid-Canada Radar Line

 Step of the procedure /

 The Mid-Canada Line was built in the 1950s for radar monitoring at the 55th parallel and was abandoned in 1965, before being turned over to Quebec in 1966.
-The six sites are part of a group of 45 sites in Quebec, 43 of which are still not restored.
+The five sites are part of a group of 45 sites in Quebec, 43 of which are still not restored.

 The equipment still present on the sites consists of empty, above-ground tanks (capacity of a few thousand litres), a pumping system and the building for this purpose, a pipeline connecting the main station and some empty barrels, a compressor and some areas of miscellaneous debris.

 The proponent plans to carry out the following activities:

 – Removal of residual hazardous materials, their packaging and temporary storage in a compliant space